• The GR Corolla gets a mild update for 2025, which includes a new front fascia

 2025 Toyota GR Corolla

-There are changes to the powertrain, too.
+Toyota makes changes to the powertrain, too.
 A turbocharged 1.6-liter inline-3 still sits up front and powers all four wheels via a driver-adjustable all-wheel-drive system, but peak torque has been increased from 273 to 295 lb-ft.
-Peak power remains unchanged at 300 hp.
+Peak horsepower remains unchanged at 300.

-Other changes include a revised front fascia that now accommodates available cooling components, like a sub-radiator (not available on base model), without a reduction in aerodynamic performance.
+Other changes include a revised front fascia that now accommodates available cooling components, such as a sub-radiator (not available on base model), without a reduction in aerodynamic performance.
 New trim materials also feature on the flat surfaces inside.

 2025 Toyota GR Corolla